Viewing Bald Eagles in New York State

 providing power for flight

 The Hudson River, the Upper Delaware River watershed and sections of the St. Lawrence River provide winter eagle viewing opportunities.
-Winter eagle-watching has become a popular off-season activity in the Upper Delaware Valley, where DEC works cooperatively with the Eagle Institute and the National Park Service to help visitors find and properly observe wintering eagles.
+Winter eagle-watching has become a popular off-season activity in the Upper Delaware Valley, where DEC works cooperatively with the Delaware Highlands Conservancy and the National Park Service to help visitors find and properly observe wintering eagles.
 DEC maintains two well-marked viewing areas in the Mongaup Valley on the Rio and Mongaup Falls reservoirs (off NY Route 42).
 There is an information/observation booth at Mongaup Falls.

 Eagle Watching Etiquette and Viewing Tips